 BSAN 488.
 Applications Development for E-Business.
 1 Unit.

 This course examines the design and implementation of web-based applications systems using an event-driven/object oriented development platform.
 Included is in-depth coverage of the technologies required for the implementation of E-Business web sites.
 Topics include E-Business web site design, Server-side development technologies, Cascading Style Sheets, Web Data Access, XML, and Ajax Web Development.
 A web application development project is used as a medium to allow students to practice their implementation skills as well as design side skills in the areas of database design and normalization, user interface design, program usability considerations, and the system development life cycle.
-Prerequisites: BSAN 250 and BSAN 300.
+Prerequisites: SOBA 203 or BSAN 250.

 BSAN 490.
 Special Topics in Business Systems and Analytics.
 1 Unit.